wlswotmd/gef/README.md

     * It also loads more commands from latest gdbinit for v8.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/v8-load.png)
 * `main-break`: sets a breakpoint at `main` with or without symbols, then continue.
-    * Useful if you just want to run to `main` when using qemu-user or pin.
+    * This is useful when you just want to run to `main` under using qemu-user or pin, or debugging no-symbol ELF.
 * `distance`: calculates the offset from its base address.
 * `context-extra`: manages user specified command to execute when each step.
 * `break-only-if-taken`/`break-only-if-not-taken`: Sets a breakpoint which breaks only branch is taken (or not taken).